iluvjava/Maths/AMATH 581/Shooting Method.md

 This is the first step of taking a good guess for the BVP problem.

-Using Visulization, we inputs different values for `beta` to get close to the interval on the other side of the boundary.
+Using Visualization we inputs different values for `beta` to get close to the interval on the other side of the boundary.

 Spoiler: beta = 0.9.